-Payments Due by Year Contractual Obligations Total 2007 08-2009 in millions) 2010-2011 2012 and hereafter Notes payable \$ 300.0 \$ \$ \$ \$ 300.0 Interest on notes payable 183.8 18.4 36.8 36.8 91.8 Operating lease obligations(1) 56.1 6.9 13.4 12.7 23.1 Licensing fees(2) 48.8 13.2 27.2 8.4 Purchase and lending commitments: Investments in limited partnerships(3) 68.7 24.3 29.3 15.1 Commercial mortgage loans(4) 14.5 14.5 Securities collateral on securities lending(5) 439.3 439.3 Insurance obligations(6) 37,611.0 1,965.9 2,672.6 2,392.2 30,580.3 Total \$ 38,722.2 \$ 2,482.5 \$ 2,779.3 \$ 2,465.2 \$ 30,995.2
+Payments Due by Year Contractual Obligations Tot al 2( )07 ( 8-2009 in millions 0-2011 12 and reafter Senior notes payable \$ 3 0.00 \$ \$ \$ \$ 300.0 Interest on notes payable 1 83.8 18.4 36.8 36.8 91.8 Operating lease obligations(1) 56.1 6.9 13.4 12.7 23.1 Licensing fees(2) 48.8 13.2 27.2 8.4 Purchase and lending commitments: Investments in limited partnerships(3) 68.7 24.3 29.3 15.1 Commercial mortgage loans(4) 14.5 14.5 Securities collateral on securities lending(5) 4 39.3 4 439.3 Insurance obligations(6) 37,6 011.0 1,9 965.9 2, 672.6 2, 392.2 30 ),580.3 Total \$38,7 22.2 \$2,4 482.5 \$2, 779.3 \$2, 465.2 \$30 ),995.2

-- (1) Includes minimum rental commitments on leases for office space, commercial real estate and certain equipment.
-For more information, see note 14, "Commitments and Contingencies," of the notes to our 2006 consolidated financial statements included in this prospectus. - (2) Includes contractual commitments for a service agreement to outsource the majority of our information technology infrastructure.
-For more information, see note 14, "Commitments and Contingencies," of the notes to our 2006 consolidated financial statements included in this prospectus. - (3) Related to investments in six limited partnership interests related to tax sheltered affordable housing projects and state tax credit funds and two private equity partnerships.
+Includes minimum rental commitments on leases for office space, commercial real estate and certain equipment.
+For more information, see note 14, "Commitments and Contingencies," of the notes to our 2006 consolidated financial statements included in this prospectus.

+(2) Includes contractual commitments for a service agreement to outsource the majority of our information technology infrastructure.
+For more information, see note 14, "Commitments and Contingencies," of the notes to our 2006 consolidated financial statements included in this prospectus.

+- (3) Related to investments in six limited partnership interests related to tax sheltered affordable housing projects and state tax credit funds and two private equity partnerships.
 We will provide capital contributions to the two private equity partnerships through 2015 up to a committed amount of \$17.5 million at the discretion of the general partner, subject to certain contribution limits.
 Since the timing of payment is uncertain, the unfunded amount has been included in the payment due in less than one year.
 For more information, see note 14, "Commitments and Contingencies," of the notes to our consolidated financial statements included in this prospectus.
 Amounts recorded on the balance sheet are included in "other liabilities". - (4) Unfunded mortgage loan commitments as of December 31, 2006. - (5) We have accepted cash collateral of \$439.3 million in connection with our securities lending program.
 Since the timing of the return of collateral is uncertain, the return of collateral has been included in the payments due in less than one year.
 For more information, see note 5, "Securities Lending Program," of the notes to our 2006 consolidated financial statements included in this prospectus. - (6) Includes estimated claim and benefit, policy surrender and commission obligations on in-force insurance policies and deposit contracts.
 Estimated claim and benefit obligations are based on mortality, morbidity and lapse assumptions comparable with our historical experience.
 In contrast to this table, our obligations recorded in our consolidated balance sheets do not incorporate future credited interest for deposit contracts or tabular interest for insurance policies.
 Therefore, the estimated obligations for insurance liabilities presented in this table significantly exceed the liabilities recorded in reserves for future annuity and contract benefits and the liability for policy and contract claims.
 Due to the significance of the assumptions used, the amounts presented could materially differ from actual results.
 We have not included the variable separate account obligations as these obligations are legally insulated from general account obligations and will be fully funded by cash flows from separate account assets.
 We expect to fund the obligations for insurance liabilities from cash flows from general account investments and future deposits and premiums.